 - Roll into balls.
 You can roll them in sugar if you like.

 - Place the balls on a lined baking sheet.
 Press fork times in a crisscross pattern into each cookie, or use a cookie press to create marks.

 - Bake for about 12 minutes.

 - Cool (or not — I love a warm peanut butter cookie!) and serve with a tall glass of cold milk.

 How Many PB Cookies in This Recipe?

-This recipe makes about five dozen soft peanut butter cookies.
+This recipe makes about five dozen old-fashioned peanut butter cookies.
 You can also add a bag of chocolate chips, or place a Hershey’s Kiss into the center of each to make them into peanut butter blossom cookies.

-Love peanut butter cookies?
+Love classic peanut butter cookies?
 You’ll also love: